Dean Budnick: Long May They Run podcast

 In September 2019, Variety announced that Budnick would be the writer and host of a new podcast titled Long May They Run.
-The piece noted that "Cadence13 launched the music-themed, documentary-style podcast, with a focus on bands that thrive in the live setting.
+The piece noted that "Cadence13 launched the music-themed, documentary-style podcast, with a focus on bands that thrive in the live setting".
 Phish is the subject of season one.
 Variety added that the season "will offer a deep dive into the history of Phish as well as its impact on music culture, the industry and beyond," through over 75 interviews, including those with the band members and management.
 Season one launched on September 16 with "A Pattern Language" and "A Timeless Way of Building" the first two episodes of the 10 slated for the season.
 The series immediately topped the Apple podcast U.S. music charts and The New York Times named it one of six notable podcasts to launch that month.
-Billboard noted, "Long May They Run, Season One: Phish tracks the band’s evolution into becoming one of the most influential touring bands of all time...The 10-episode series shows how Phish laid the foundation for the modern day festival business."
-Radiohead guitarist Ed O'Brien told the Toronto Sun, "I’ve been really inspired by Phish and there’s a great podcast called Long May They Run, and it’s all about Phish and their story and their philosophy and their credo."
-Vampire Weekend frontman Ezra Koenig selected it as one of his current "cultural highlights" in a piece for The Guardian, noting "I’ve been loving this podcast about the band Phish.
-They did a lot of interviews with the guys in the band, and there’s so many cool little stories, so you get a window into the amazing live culture they’ve built."
-Season two has yet to be announced.
+Billboard noted, "Long May They Run, Season One: Phish tracks the band's evolution into becoming one of the most influential touring bands of all time...The 10-episode series shows how Phish laid the foundation for the modern day festival business."
+Radiohead guitarist Ed O'Brien told the Toronto Sun, "I've been really inspired by Phish and there's a great podcast called Long May They Run, and it's all about Phish and their story and their philosophy and their credo."
+Vampire Weekend frontman Ezra Koenig selected it as one of his current "cultural highlights" in a piece for The Guardian, noting "I've been loving this podcast about the band Phish.
+They did a lot of interviews with the guys in the band, and there's so many cool little stories, so you get a window into the amazing live culture they've built."